 Rotterdam was quiet when I arrived at 8 am on a bus from London.

 I had spent the night drifting in and out of sleep, lolling my head onto the shoulder of the Brazilian man next to me maybe one too many times, and staggering through late-night passport controls.
 I was sleepy and sore.
-And I wanted somewhere cozy and warm to hole up – and that’s exactly what Hostel Ani and Haakien offered.
+And I wanted somewhere cozy and warm to hole up – and that’s exactly what was offered by Hostel ROOM Rotterdam.

 I dropped my bag and took a big, cyclical walk of the city.
 Rotterdam offers many free gems to enjoy.
 Hidden artistic features litter the streets.
 The city was bombed and almost destroyed during the war, so it’s now home to countless modern architectural surprises.
 Like passing a square to see yellow, cubed houses in the corner.

 You can go inside these strange buildings to try to gain a sense of its distorted perspective.
 One of them is a museum, explaining the history behind the slanted floors and tilted windows.
 These sliding, sloping, skewed houses are not easy to live in.
 Residents have to specialize every piece of furniture to the unique dimensions.

 When walking through the center of Rotterdam, it’s hard to miss the Markthal.
 Grand and grey on the outside with a colorful and artistic inside, it dwarfs the square it stands on.
 You can find food from all over the world beneath its painted roof.
 Individual stalls offer a dynamic range of delicacies, from typical Dutch frites to tapas to local cheeses.

 Other architectural wonders include the Erasmus Bridge.
 It’s named after Desiderius Erasmus Roterodamus, an esteemed 15th Century scholar – and the guy who pays for you to go and study in Europe for a year.
 The bridge also carries you to the south of the city and is one of the largest in Europe.